 The purpose of 243 CMR 2.07(25) is to enhance the public health and welfare by promoting optimum therapeutic outcomes, avoiding patient injury and eliminating medication errors.
 Nothing in 243 CMR 2.07(25) shall alter the standard of care a licensee must use when prescribing any Schedule II, III or IV controlled substance.

 (26) Informed Consent.
 A physician has the obligation to obtain and record a patient’s written informed consent before diagnostic, therapeutic or invasive procedures, medical interventions or treatments.
 Informed consent means that the physician has disclosed and explained to the patient’s satisfaction the process used to arrive at the medically reasonable and recommended procedure, intervention or treatment, based on reliable evidence of the expected benefit and risk of each alternative, free from any impermissible bias.
-Written nformed consent means that the patient, who has demonstrated capacity, or the patient’s representative, has been given ample opportunity to ask questions, with all questions having been answered to the patient’s or representative’s satisfaction, and with the patient or representative giving consent in writing to the procedure, intervention or treatment.
+Written informed consent means that the patient, who has demonstrated capacity, or the patient’s representative, has been given ample opportunity to ask questions, with all questions having been answered to the patient’s or representative’s satisfaction, and with the patient or representative giving consent in writing to the procedure, intervention or treatment.

 (a) Definitions.
 For purposes of 243 CMR 2.07 and 243 CMR 3.10, the terms below have the following meanings: